 This is an observational study, the results of which may contain confounding biases.
-For example, diet, lifestyle, exposome and other factors may contribute to changes in the gut.
+For example, diet, lifestyle, exposome, and other factors may contribute to changes in the gut.
 It remains unclear how these important factors are related to AD pathogenesis and whether the observed differences we note are causes or consequences of disease.
-Further studies of metabolic changes in normal aging are required to help define which aspects of BA metabolism might be related to disease vs normal aging.
-Use of medications was extensively evaluated as a possible confound (Supplementary methods and Tables 8-10) and our key findings remained after controlling for medication use but larger studies need to further evaluate the effect of these medications.
-Additional experimental studies are needed to more fully define the expression of BAs and their receptors in the brain and mechanistic roles of BAs in the development of AD.
+Further studies of metabolic changes in normal aging are required to help define which aspects of BA metabolism might be related to disease versus normal aging.
+Fecal material was not collected in the ADNI cohorts or other large studies therefore precluding a direct analysis of microbiota changes across the trajectory of disease.
+Such studies have just been initiated.
+Use of medications was extensively evaluated as a possible confound (Supplementary Methods and Tables 7-9), and our key findings remained after controlling for medication use but larger studies need to further evaluate the effect of these medications.
+Additional experimental studies are needed to more fully define the expression of BAs and their receptors in the brain and the mechanistic roles of BAs in the development of AD.
 The impact of BAs on FXR, TGR5, vitamin, and hormone receptors in the brain and the signaling pathways impacted are currently unclear.
 It is important to evaluate in other large community studies the generalizability of our findings.
 The genetic links need to be tested in large populations.